 The Fold is a whirlwind of emotion, and a well thought out example of British cinema.
 Each shot pushes the audience further along in the narrative and captures the atmosphere of grief faultlessly to create a moving tale of a mother’s desperation to cling on to the remnants of a lost family.

-The Fold opens in cinemas across the UK on 28th March 2014.
+The Fold is released nationwide on 28th March 2014.